lucchmielowski/kyverno-authz/website/docs/quick-start/completion.md

 # Create a directory for completions if it doesn't exist
 mkdir -p ~/.zsh/completion
 # Generate and save the completion script
-kyverno-envoy-plugin completion zsh > ~/.zsh/completion/_kyverno-envoy-plugin
+kyverno-authz completion zsh > ~/.zsh/completion/_kyverno-authz

 # Make sure the directory is in your fpath by adding to ~/.zshrc:
 echo 'fpath=(~/.zsh/completion $fpath)' >> ~/.zshrc